dmbarbour/wikilon/docs/ABCRT.md

 # ABC Runtime Design

-As per [my performance strategy](Performance.md), I'm developing a C runtime: a good interpreter, with a little extra room for JIT compilations.
-The following is a sketch of the runtime I'm designing.
+As per [my performance strategy](Performance.md), I'm developing a C runtime: a good interpreter, with room for LLVM based JIT compilation.

+One motivation for the C interpreter is that I need a simple, low-level data representation for the LLVM JIT.
+I'll be using something very like the Lisp/Scheme representation, consisting mostly of simple pairs of words.

+It may be useful to also develop a command-line interface at this layer, if I'm willing to encode Claw code and dictionaries at this level.

 ## Design Goals